skribbatous/coligny-calendar/README.md

 # coligny-calendar
-The reconstruction and development of usable lunisolar calendar for Celtic Pagan cultural purposes.
+The reconstruction and development of a usable lunisolar calendar for Celtic Pagan cultural purposes.